Home Up Johnson Valiant Audio

 Audio

-The shot below shows modulation at 350Hz.
+The photo below shows modulation at 350Hz.
 Notice the rolling off after the peak.
-The Valiant is running out of iron, the modulation transformer (the grids of the 6146's are fine) at low frequencies.
+The Valiant is running out of iron in the modulation transformer (the grids of the 6146's are fine) at low frequencies.

-If you compare the two envelopes, you'll see very little amplitude change.
-For a fixed generator input, my Valiant is almost perfectly flat from about 300 Hz to 3500 Hz.
-The only thing required to flatten response were the addition of a few capacitors.
-I never removed or changed the value of RF bypass capacitors, and I never removed the low-pass audio filter that follows the audio clipper.
+Comparing both envelopes, there is very little amplitude change.
+For a fixed generator input, my Valiant audio response is almost flat from about 300 Hz to 3500 Hz.
+The addition of a few capacitors flattened the audio response.
+I did not remove or change the value of power amplifier RF bypass capacitors.
+I did not remove the low-pass audio filter that follows the audio clipper.

-As a matter of fact if I remove the audio low pass the response actually sags above 2500Hz!
-The audio filter, besides starting rolloff at 3500Hz or so, adds an upward slope as cutoff is approached.
+As a matter of fact removing the audio lowpass filter is detrimental.
+Removing the low-pass caused the response to sag above 2500Hz!
+The audio filter, besides starting rolloff at 3500Hz or so, adds a slight upward modulation gain increase as an audio frequency of 3500 Hz is approached.
 This upward slope is just right to compensate downward slope caused by bypass capacitors.
 Take that filter out, and you'll also have to remove bypass caps.
-The result of removing the bypass caps is distortion products will blow right through the system and modulate the PA for 10kHz and further away.
+Removing the bypass caps is bad for RF, and allows harmonic and intermodulation distortion products generated in the modulator driver and output stages to modulate the PA for 10kHz and further away.
 No need to do that!